KritikaK21/Agentic-RAG-Chatbot/README.md

-# 🤖 Agentic Retrieval-Augmented QA System for Multi-Format Documents (MCP-Inspired Architecture)
+# 🤖 Agentic RAG QA System — Multi-Format Document Intelligence

-This project implements an **Agentic Retrieval-Augmented Generation (RAG) system** that answers natural-language questions from documents in multiple formats including **PDF, DOCX, PPTX, CSV, and TXT**.
+A production-inspired **Retrieval-Augmented Generation (RAG)** system that answers natural-language questions from documents across multiple formats — PDF, DOCX, PPTX, CSV, and TXT.

-The system follows a **modular agent-based architecture inspired by the Model Context Protocol (MCP)** — where ingestion, retrieval, and response-generation agents communicate using structured JSON messages.
-This improves **traceability, modularity, and robustness** compared to monolithic RAG pipelines.
+Unlike typical monolithic RAG pipelines, this system uses an **agent-based architecture inspired by the Model Context Protocol (MCP)** — where each stage of the pipeline is a separate, communicating agent.
+This makes the system modular, debuggable, and closer to how real production AI systems are designed.

-A **Streamlit UI** is included for document upload and interactive Q&A.

 ---

+## 🚩 The Problem This Solves

+Most RAG implementations are monolithic scripts — hard to debug, hard to extend, and far from production-ready.

+This project answers: **what does a well-architected, agent-based RAG system actually look like in code?**

+- You upload any combination of PDF, DOCX, PPTX, CSV, or TXT files
+- The system parses, chunks, embeds, and indexes them automatically
+- You ask questions in natural language
+- Grounded, context-aware answers come back — with full traceability through structured agent messages

+---

-## Key Features
+## ⚡ Key Features

-- Multi-format document support: PDF, DOCX, PPTX, CSV, TXT
+- **Multi-format ingestion** — PDF, DOCX, PPTX, CSV, TXT parsed and normalised into a unified pipeline
-- Agent-based architecture:
-  - Ingestion Agent
-  - Retrieval Agent
-  - LLM Response Agent
+- **Agent-based architecture** — Ingestion, Retrieval, and LLM Response agents with clean separation of concerns
-- MCP-style JSON structured message passing
+- **MCP-style JSON message passing** — structured, traceable communication between agents
-- Semantic search using embeddings + vector database
+- **Semantic search** — sentence transformer embeddings + FAISS/Chroma vector store
-- Context-aware LLM responses
-- Streamlit-based chat UI
-- Modular, debuggable design suitable for real-world systems
+- **Context-aware responses** — grounded LLM answers with retrieved chunks as context
+- **Interactive Streamlit UI** — upload documents and query in real time
+- **Configurable pipeline** — chunk size, overlap, top-k retrieval, and similarity threshold all tunable

 ---
 ## 📸 Screenshots

 ### 🔹 Initial Setup